 The baking pins that topped out this metric are the Farberware Classic Wood, the Bamber Wood, and the Ultra Cuisine Professional French.
 These products fit easily into a kitchen drawer or utensil stand without compromising the pin's functionality.

 The last thing we considered for each pin was aesthetics.
-Because let's face it, if you like the way your pie pin looks, you'll probably like your pie pin that much more.
-We tested this quality did not rely so much on science as it did on general opinion.
+Let's face it: if you like the way your pie pin looks, you'll probably like your pie pin that much more.
+This metric did not rely so much on science as it did on general opinion.
 The prettiest products, according to our team, were the J.K.
 Adams Maple, the Fox Run Marble, and the Bamber Wood.
 These pins had the cleanest and most beautiful builds.

 Throughout the testing, we found that most of the products excelled in their own niche, making it hard to decipher any one winner, and making it clear knowing as much as possible about what you want out of your next pin is very important.
 We did the testing and comparisons to help you discover crucial aspects of each pin and give you a better picture of which pin would best fit your baking and cooking style.
 We hope that this review has been helpful in your search for the best rolling pin for your lifestyle.

 — Daniel Dolan